-The end-of-year performance information for the Panel's appropriations includes:
+The end of year performance information for the Panel's appropriations includes:

-- a. an assessment of what has been achieved with the appropriation in the financial year; - b. a comparison of the actual expenses or capital expenditure incurred in relation to the appropriation in the financial year with the expenses or capital expenditure that were appropriated or forecast to be incurred; and - c. the cost of service for each output class.
+- (a) an assessment of what has been achieved with the appropriation in the financial year; - (b) a comparison of the actual expenses or capital expenditure incurred in relation to the appropriation in the financial year with the expenses or capital expenditure that were appropriated or forecast to be incurred; and - (c) the cost of service for each output class.

-2018/19 2018/19 2019/20 Assessment of Performance Budgeted Standard Estimated Actual Budget Standard Enforcement of Takeovers Code and of Schemes of Arrangement involving Code companies - percentage of practitioners satisfied overall with process and with professionalism of the Panel executive.
-90% 90% 90%
+Assessment of performance 201 L9/20 2020/21 Budgeted standard Actual Budget Standard Actual Enforcement of Takeovers Code and of Schemes of Arrangement involving Code companies - percentage of practitioners satisfied overall with process and with professionalism of the Takeovers Panel executive.
+90% 100% 90% 100% Actual Main e stimates S upplementary estimates

-Actual Main Estimates Supplementary Estimates
+Actual Main estimates Supplementary estimates

-2019/20 2019/20 2019/20
+2020/2021 2020/2021 2020/2021

 \$000 \$000 \$000

 \$1,494 \$1,494 \$1,494

-As shown on pages 43 to 44 below, more than 90% of practitioners are satisfied overall with the process and professionalism of the Panel executive.
+As shown on pages 44 to 47 below, more than 90% of practitioners are satisfied overall with the process and professionalism of the Panel executive.

-2018/19 2018/19 2019/20 Assessment of Performance Budgeted Standard Estimated Actual Budget Standard Ensuring adequate funding is available from time to time for the Takeovers Panel to undertake civil proceedings under the Takeovers Act 1993 or in relation to the Takeovers Code, which is unpredictable in both occurrence and extent.
-Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement
+2019/20 2020/21 Assessment of performance Budgeted standard Actual Budget standard Actual Ensuring adequate funding is available from time to time for the Takeovers Panel to undertake civil proceedings under the Takeovers Act 1993 or in relation to the Takeovers Code, which is unpredictable in both occurrence and extent.
+Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement 20/2021 2020/2021 2 Supplementary 2020/2021 \$000 estimates \$200 \$2 00 \$200